 If BizTalk Server cannot determine the agreement for either an incoming or outgoing message, it will use the fallback agreement to process the incoming interchange or generate the outgoing interchange.
 The fallback agreements are set by right-clicking the Parties node in the BizTalk Server Administration Console and clicking X12 Fallback Settings (for X12-encoded messages) or EDIFACT Fallback Settings (EDIFACT-encoded messages).
-For more information on global properties, see Configuring Global or Fallback Agreement Properties or EDI Global Properties UI Help.
+For more information on global properties, see Configuring Global or Fallback Agreement Properties.

 |BizTalk Server will use fallback agreement only if it cannot determine the agreement for an interchange.
 If an agreement has been determined, BizTalk Server will not use a property value from the fallback agreement for a property that has not been defined for the agreement between two trading partners.|